malgamves/AutoAttendance-Checker/README.md

-2. Edit your 12 digit enrollment number here (*This is the number that appears on your Id Card*) `pg.typewrite('XXXXXXXXXXXX', interval = 0.5)`

-and your PUMIS password here
-`pg.typewrite('XXXXXXX', interval = 0.5)`
+2. Edit your 12 digit enrollment number here (*This is the number that appears on your Id Card*) e.g 170303105785 `pg.typewrite('XXXXXXXXXXX', interval = 0.5)` <br>and your PUMIS password here `pg.typewrite('XXXXXXX', interval = 0.5)`

 3. Output

-4. The paramaters in the time.sleep() function depend on the speed of your interent.
+4. The paramaters in the `time.sleep()` function depend on the speed of your interent.
 You can change the values as you wish.

 # Precaustions
 - Keep FAILSAFE = True as in case any problem arises then you just drag your cursor to the top left and the program will raise an exception.